|DR ARIC SIGMAN |

 | || |

-The British Medical Association British Medical Journals’ Archives of Disease in Childhood has just published his paper on screen time as its Leading Article.
+The British Medical Association British Medical Journals’ Archives of Disease in Childhood has recently published his paper on screen time as its Leading Article.
 Dr Sigman has twice been invited to address the European Parliament Working Group on the Quality of Childhood in the European Union, in Brussels, once on the impact of electronic media and screen dependency, and again on reducing alcohol misuse among children and adolescents.
 The Royal College of Paediatrics and Child Health invited Dr Sigman to speak on Alcohol and Electronic Media at its Annual Conference in 2012, at a clinical and scientific session on Young Persons Health.

 Also in 2012, the EU Parliamentary Working Group published his report on the impact of electronic media and screen dependency, and in 2013, it will publish his second report on Preventing Alcohol Misuse Among Children and Adolescents in the EU.
 Dr Sigman’s biology paper on body image was selected as the '2012 Scientific Article' for the recent Biology A-level exam (Paper Ref: 6BI05/01).
+He was recently invited to speak to scientists at the European Space Agency on screen time and will be returning later this year and again in 2014 to lecture on other health education subjects.

 Dr Sigman lectures on PSHE health education and talks to schools and parents on the effects of alcohol and other health issues, and he writes the Brain and Behaviour column for The Times Educational Supplement.

-Scotland's national Violence Reduction Unit has invited Dr Sigman to speak to the nation's police at their conference: Alcohol - fuel for violence?
+Scotland's national Violence Reduction Unit invited Dr Sigman to speak to the nation's police at their conference: Alcohol - fuel for violence?
 He was a keynote speaker at two recent Department of Health NHS conferences on alcohol: the North West Alcohol Conference 2011 and the North East Alcohol Office conference 'Calling Time on Second Hand Harm'.
 In 2012 he was invited by the Ministry of National Education to address the First International Congress of Technology Addiction in Istanbul.

 Dr Sigman addressed the 2011 Headmasters’ & Headmistresses’ Conference: Meeting the Challenges and has been invited to speak at the Independent Association of Prep Schools Heads' Annual Conference 2013.
 His book, Alcohol Nation (see below), is recently published and his biology paper, A Source of Thinspiration?, on the biological aspects of media, body image and dieting, was published in The Biologist, the Journal of the Society of Biology.